 Pregnancy is the most common reason for periods to stop.
 However, it is not uncommon to miss the odd period for no apparent reason.
 Apart from pregnancy, other causes of periods stopping include stress, losing weight, exercising too much and hormonal problems.

 The interval between periods can also vary in some women.
 Irregular periods may indicate that you do not ovulate every month.
 Irregular periods are common in the few years leading up to the menopause.
-Read more about absent or irregular periods.

 Further reading and references